Rob Dyrdek: 2006–2009: MTV reality series

 In November 2006, the MTV reality series Rob & Big premiered, which starred Dyrdek and his best friend and bodyguard, Christopher "Big Black" Boykin, as well as his cousin, Chris "Drama" Pfaff, and friend, Rashawn "Bam Bam" Davis.
 It was born from a skit Dyrdek wrote for a 2003 DC Shoes video, The DC Video.
 In the skit, he hired Boykin as a bodyguard for protection from security guards while filming street skating videos.
 The show featured instances of these interactions along with other facets of Dyrdek's daily life.
 As part of Rob & Big in 2007, Dyrdek set 21 skating world records in one day, according to the Guinness Book of World Records.
-Some of these included the longest board slide——, the highest skateboard ramp jump into water——, and the most nollie kickflips in one minute (22).
+Some of these included the longest board slide (100 ft 5.75 in, or 30.62 m), the highest skateboard ramp jump into water (10 ft 8 in, or 3.29 m), and the most nollie kickflips in one minute (22).
 The series ended its run in April 2008 after three seasons.

 In February 2009, Rob Dyrdek's Fantasy Factory, featuring Dyrdek, Pfaff, and his Dyrdek Enterprise staff, was first broadcast.
 It covered Dyrdek's "Fantasy Factory", a converted warehouse where Dyrdek runs his businesses.
 He also built a recording studio for Pfaff inside the factory.
 During the course of the first season, he opened his first SafeSpot SkateSpot.
 At the grand-opening, Mayor Antonio Villaraigosa rode with Dyrdek on the world's largest skateboard.
 Fantasy Factory aired a total of seven seasons, with the season finale airing on March 13, 2014.
 On that final episode, Dyrdek set the Guinness World Record for the longest reverse ramp jump by a car at 89 feet, 3.25 inches.
 The show mainly featured a cast of Dyrdek, Chris Pfaff, Boykin, Scott Pfaff, Chanel West Coast, and Sterling "Steelo" Brim.
 Episodes featured Dyrdek being bitten by a shark and attacked by a trained tiger.
 Other stunts included the first kickflip with a Chevrolet Sonic, filmed as a part of a television advertisement for Chevrolet.
 He co-invented the first "skateboard car," a customized Ford Mustang which appeared on the show.

 In a 2009 episode of Fantasy Factory, Dyrdek purchased a racehorse with Joe Ciagla, Jr. and jockeyed it in its first race.
 The horse, named Mega Heat, won the race with Dyrdek as the jockey.
-He would go on to own as many as 13 horses at one time, some of which raced in Breeders' Cup events.
+Dyrdek would go on to own as many as 13 horses at one time, some of which raced in Breeders' Cup events.